Skip to content

 Fever

 If your child’s temperature is 100.4 or higher, keep your child home from school.
-Your child should be fever-free for 24 hours (without fever reducing medication) before returning to school.
+Your child should be fever-free for 24 hours (without fever-reducing medication) before returning to school.

 Mild Cough/Runny Nose

-Keep your child home from school, call your child’s doctor and have them seen by their PCP or tested for COVID-19 if advised.
+Keep your child home from school, call your child’s doctor, and have them seen by their PCP or tested for COVID-19 if advised.
 Environmental or Seasonal allergies may cause mild cough/runny nose.
 If your child has any allergies that may cause these symptoms, please provide appropriate medical documentation to the school nurse.

 Bad Cough/Cold Symptoms

-Keep your child home from school, call your child’s doctor and have them seen by their PCP or tested for COVID-19 if advised.
+Keep your child home from school, call your child’s doctor, and have them seen by their PCP or tested for COVID-19 if advised.
 Cough and cold symptoms can also be symptoms of COVID-19 and or Flu.

 Diarrhea and/or Vomiting